databendlabs/databend/docs/doc/60-contributing/03-rfcs/20221013-iceberg-catalog.md

 ## Summary

 Iceberg is a widely supported table format among data lake-houses.
-This RFC describes how the iceberg external table will behave and how we will implement it.
+This RFC describes how the iceberg external catalog will behave and how we will implement it.

 ## Motivation